gutenberg-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Fetch complete metadata for a Project Gutenberg book by ID' and lists specific fields (title, authors, etc.), making the purpose clear.
-It distinguishes from sibling tools by mentioning its use before gutenberg_get_text.
+The description begins with 'Fetch complete metadata for a Project Gutenberg book by ID' and enumerates specific data fields (title, authors, etc.).
+It distinguishes itself from siblings by stating 'Use this before gutenberg_get_text.'
+This clearly defines the tool's scope and purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.